-N. Social Media "Don'ts":
+B. Social Media "Don'ts":

 - (1) Never accept a friend request from someone you don't know, even if they know a friend of yours. - (2) Never post specific unit movement information.
-Never post when you or your family are going on vacation. - (3) Never share information you don't want to become public. - (4) Don't join social media platforms that violate unit policy and basic guidelines of the Uniform Code of Military Justice.
+Never post when you or your family are going on vacation. - (3) Never share information you don't want to become public. - 3.
+Don't join social media platforms that violate unit policy and basic guidelines of the Uniform Code of Military Justice.
 Soldiers shall not comment, post or link to material that violates the UCMJ or basic rules of Soldier conduct.
-Talking negatively about superior officers or releasing sensitive information is punishable under the UCMJ.
-When Soldiers log on to a social media platform, they still represent the Army. - h.
-Loud Noises and Profanity.
+When Soldiers log on to a social media platform, they may still represent the Army. - h.
+Loud Noises.
 Soldiers shall not operate vehicles, to include motorcycles, with radios or other such sound systems at a volume that impairs the driver's ability to hear outside sounds or another vehicle's horn.
-Soldiers shall refrain from uttering profanity in public and common areas.
 Similarly, any music that conveys either actual profanity or a profane message shall not be loud enough for others to hear while played.

 i.
 Display of Unauthorized flags.
 In accordance with the SECDEF Policy Memorandum of 16 July 2020, no person entering or on Fort Sill will display an unauthorized flag.
 This includes any visual depiction of an unauthorized flag visible to another teammate, to include bumper stickers, patches or clothing.
 These depictions not only negatively affect morale of others, they also break down trust, teamwork and mutual respect within our team.
 Unauthorized flags will not be displayed in any form at any Fort Sill place of work, common access area, housing or public areas, or parking lots.
+The SECDEF memo can found at: